 -Jeremiah 32:35

-God never intended Abraham to actually sacrifice Isaac.
-As stated above, it was merely a type or foreshadowing of the sacrifice of Christ for the sins of humanity.
+To sum up, God never intended Abraham to sacrifice Isaac.
+As stated above, it was merely a type of foreshadowing of the sacrifice of Christ for the sins of humanity.

 As humans, we intrinsically know, even if it is only at a subconscious level, that we have fallen short of a perfect standard.
 To use biblical language, we have sinned against God.
 We also know that we need to pay the price for those sins.
 This knowledge itself is the root of many psychological problems today.
 We can either turn to God and be forgiven, or we can deal with this guilt in a myriad of other way.